The Nature Conservancy

 The ideal candidate will have a background and track record that includes:

-· Minimum of master’s degree in marine fisheries, oceanography, marine ecology, conservation biology, environmental science, statistics or related field and 2 years of experience or equivalent combination of education and experience.
+· Master’s Degree in social science related field and 2 years of experience or equivalent combination of education and experience.

-· Experience collecting, synthesizing, interpreting, and communicating statistical or scientific information and diverse data sets.
+· Experience synthesizing, interpreting and communicating scientific information.

 · Experience preparing reports of findings.